 First signed into law by President Abraham Lincoln, the Medal of Honor was created to acknowledge military personnel who distinguished themselves through "gallantry in action, and other soldier-like qualities" during the Civil War.
-The medal is usually given in person by the President on behalf of Congress.
+The medal is usually given in person by the president on behalf of Congress.

 In 2008, we profiled the first four Medal of Honor recipients from the wars in Iraq and Afghanistan.
 Here's a look at those heroic soldiers.

-Sergeant First Class Paul Ray Smith, 33, a thirteen-year veteran of the U.S. Army hailing from Tampa, Florida became the first recipient of the Medal of Honor for service in Iraq.
+Sergeant First Class Paul Ray Smith, 33, a 13-year veteran of the U.S. Army hailing from Tampa, Fla., became the first recipient of the Medal of Honor for service in Iraq.
 Killed in action near the Baghdad Airport in 2003, Smith maintained an exposed position under heavy enemy fire to insure the safe withdrawal of numerous wounded soldiers.
 The official citation notes his "uncommon valor in keeping with the highest traditions of military service."

 Smith is survived by his wife and two children, and both a post office and middle school have been named in his honor.
 In Smith's Guest Book, a fellow Floridian writes, "The definition of the word 'hero' pales in comparison when you read the story of the selfless, courageous deed of Sgt.
 Paul R. Smith.
 The lives of the soldiers he saved, their children, and their yet-to-be-born descendents will ever be intertwined with this heroic man."

-In January of 2007, another heroic man became the first Marine to receive the Medal of Honor since the Vietnam War.
+In January 2007, another heroic man became the first Marine to receive the Medal of Honor since the Vietnam War.
 Corporal Jason Dunham, 22, was leading a patrol outside Husaybah in 2004 when an insurgent attacked during a vehicle stop.
 As Dunham wrestled him to the ground, the insurgent released a hand grenade.
 In an act of supreme bravery and selflessness, Dunham immediately threw himself upon the grenade, saving the lives of at least two fellow Marines.
-Dunham suffered mortal wounds and died eight days later in a military hospital in Bethesda, Maryland.
+Dunham suffered mortal wounds and died eight days later in a military hospital in Bethesda, Md.

 Also featured in a best-selling book was Lieutenant Michael P. Murphy, the first Medal of Honor winner who served in Afghanistan.
 Murphy, a 29-year-old U.S. Navy SEAL, was near the Pakistan border in 2005 when Afghan insurgents attacked his four-man reconnaissance team.
 Wounded, Murphy braved enemy fire from dozens of Taliban fighters to radio for help.
 An American rescue helicopter was shot down while trying to rescue Murphy's team, killing all 16 soldiers onboard.
 Only one member of the recon team was rescued, Marcus Luttrell, who later wrote the book Lone Survivor, which highlighted the bravery and heroism of Murphy and his team.